enmerk4r/GHPT/README.md

 `GHPT = <your prompt goes here>`

 After allowing the module some time to think, an organized node graph will appear.
+Additionally, an "Advice" text panel will be create to display advice/feedback from GPT.

 In the event that a prompt is too complex, the module will display an error message.

+Prompt guide - add these text snippet at the end of your request for more specific instructions to GPT "if there are questions, put them in the Advice section" -> if your prompt is too complex for GPT, this allow GPT to ask for clarification
+"prefer Circle over Circle CNR" -> instruct GPT to prefer a component over another one with similar name/function "be specific" ->